jfelchner/ruby-progressbar/README.md

 ### Changing Progress

 * `#increment`: Will advance the bar's progress by 1 unit.
 This is the main way of progressing the bar.
-* `#current=`: Will allow you to jump the progress bar directly to whatever value you would like.
-Note: This will almost always mess up your estimated time if you're using it.
+* `#current=`: Will allow you to jump the progress bar directly to whatever value you would like. _Note: This will almost always mess up your estimated time if you're using it._

 ### Stopping

-The bar can be stopped in three ways:
+The bar can be stopped in four ways:

 * `#finish`: Will stop the bar by completing it immediately.
 The current position will be advanced to the total.
 * `#stop`: Will stop the bar by immediately cancelling it.
 The current position will remain where it is.